 While self-isolating, monitor yourself daily for fever, cough and worsening symptoms and check your temperature each day (if possible).
-The BC self-assessment tool will help you assess your symptoms.

 - If you have worsening symptoms at any time OR you are not feeling better 5 or 6 days after you initially started feeling unwell, call 8-1-1, your family doctor, or an Urgent and Primary Care Centre.